 Potential capital gains tax changes

-It is rumoured that the Chancellor will seek to reduce the COVID-19 deficit by introducing changes to capital gains tax.
+It is rumoured that the Cancellor will seek to reduce the COVID-19 deficit by introducing changes to capital gains tax in his Spring budget, including to align capital gains tax rates with income tax rates (as recommended by the Office of Tax Simplification following their recent review of UK capital gains tax).

-Although we do not yet know what the changes will look like, some shareholders may want to take advantage of the current CGT regime (including entrepreneurs’ relief) by exiting their companies before any of the Chancellor’s changes take effect.
+Although we do not yet know what the changes will look like (and some financial commentators believe that it would be economic suicide to introduce such changes this year), some shareholders may want to take advantage of the current CGT regime (including business asset disposal relief) by exiting their companies before any of the Chancellor’s changes take effect.

 This can provide a clear opportunity for those looking to expand and acquire new businesses given that (i) new assets will enter the market, (ii) M&A timetables will be accelerated and (iii) valuations may become more “realistic” given the need to complete quickly.

 I mentioned above that the current market may prompt a change in the approach to company valuations.
-I recently joined a webinar hosted by a financial advisory firm who mentioned that COVID-19 is having an effect not only on EBITDA multiples, but also on the view of future profits; and with Brexit just around the corner, one can foresee that business owners may have to lower their expectations of what consideration they will likely receive for their shares.
+I recently joined a webinar hosted by a financial advisory firm who mentioned that COVID-19 is having an effect not only on EBITDA multiples, but also on the view of future profits; and with UK businesses now starting to feel the effects of Brexit, one can foresee that business owners may have to lower their expectations of what consideration they will likely receive for their shares.

 These lower valuations are likely to prompt more interest from investors - and if the valuation is sufficiently low and the asset is particularly attractive, we will likely see more M&A auction processes being set up.

-If you can therefore demonstrate that your business has clear growth potential and a good equity story, it is likely that investors and CF houses will be very keen to set up a “virtual coffee” with you – especially if the business has already survived (or even thrived!) during the first stage of the pandemic.
+If you can therefore demonstrate that your business has clear growth potential and a good equity story, it is likely that investors and CF houses will be very keen to set up a “virtual coffee” – especially if your business has thrived during the pandemic.

 So, is this a good time to be pursuing M&A?